Gapless Phases in (2+1)d with Non-Invertible Symmetries: Gapless Phases from the SymTFT

 \item {\bf The cohomology class $\boldsymbol{\omega\in H^3 (H, U(1))}$}: The associativity properties of the lines $\cE_1^{[h]}$ are controlled by $\omega$.
 More precisely, the category of genuine and non-genuine lines on the interface $\cI_{(H,N,\pi,\omega)}$ form the 3d $H$ Dijkgraaf-Witten with topological action $\omega\in H^{3}(H,U(1))$.
-The genuine lines are precisely the (charge) Wilson lines that are labeled by representations of $H$, while the non-genuine lines are all the remaining lines.
+The genuine lines are precisely the (charge) Wilson lines that are labeled by representations of $H$, while all the remaining lines are non-genuine.

 \item {\bf $\boldsymbol{\pi \in H^4 (H/N, U(1))}$:} This cohomology class pulls back trivially to $H$.
 It determines the detailed structure of the topological defects on the interface.
 Specifically the topological defects on the interface form a category related to $\TwoVec_G\boxtimes \TwoVec_{H/N}^{\pi}$ by a gauging of $H^{\rm diag}$ defined by \eqref{eq:Hdiag}.\footnote{The choice of discrete torsion $\omega\in H^{3}(H,U(1))$ does not modify the category of genuine topological defects on the interface.} \end{itemize}